StrangeRanger/bash-style-guide/README.md

 ### Declaring Variables

 Effective variable declaration in Bash is crucial for clear, maintainable, and consistent scripts.
-Proper practices distinguish between local variables and those intended for export, following specific naming conventions and usage rules.
+Proper practices help distinguish local variables from those intended for export, following specific naming conventions and usage rules.

 #### Guidelines for Declaring Variables

 - **Local Variables**:
-  - **Naming Conventions**: Always use lowercase for local variable names, with each word separated by an underscore (`_`).
-This helps differentiate them from uppercase environment variables, which are typically used for exported variables.
+  - **Naming Conventions**: Use lowercase for local variable names, separating each word by an underscore (`_`).
-  - **Scope Management**: Utilize the `local` keyword when declaring variables within functions to limit their scope.
-This practice prevents potential conflicts with global variables and enhances script modularity and safety.
+  - **Scope Management**: Using the local keyword to limit their scope within functions prevents conflicts with global variables.
+  - **Reason**: Lowercase with underscores helps visually differentiate local variables from global environment variables, which are conventionally in uppercase.
+This distinction minimizes confusion, especially in complex scripts with local and global variables.
+- **Constant Local Variables**:
+  - **Naming Conventions**: Use uppercase for constant local variable names, separating each word by an underscore (`_`).
+These should look similar to what was previously described for exported variables.
+  - **Declaration**: Use `readonly` at the time of assignment.
+This ensures the variable remains unchanged.
+  - **Reason**: Uppercase naming signals the immutability of these variables, making them easily recognizable as constants within their local contexts.
 - **Exported Variables**:
-  - **Naming Conventions**: Exported variables should always be in uppercase to make them stand out as global environment variables.
-Use an underscore (`_`) prefix and underscores to separate words, ensuring they are easily identifiable in the script.
+  - **Naming Conventions**: Use uppercase with the prefix `E_` before the first underscore for exported variables (e.g., `E_PATH`, `E_CONFIG`).
+This modification helps distinguish them from constant local variables.
-  - **Declaration**: Always use the `export` declaration at the time of variable assignment to clearly indicate that the variable is intended for environmental export.
+  - **Declaration**: Use the `export` declaration at the time of assignment to clearly indicate environmental export.
+  - **Reason**: Using an uppercase naming with a specific prefix ensures these variables are distinguishable and understood as part of the global environment.
+This modification avoids confusion with constant local variables while aligning with common Unix/Linux conventions.
 - **Practices to Avoid**:
-  - **Avoid `let`**: Prefer the `((...))` syntax for arithmetic operations, as it provides clearer and more consistent syntax.
+  - **Avoid `let` for Arithmetic**: Use `((...))` for clarity and consistency in arithmetic operations.
+    - **Reason**: The `let` command, while functional, is less intuitive and can lead to errors if the expression is miswritten.
+Using arithmetic expansion (`$((...))`) or arithmetic evaluation (`((...))`) provides clearer, safer operations.
-  - **Minimize Use of `readonly`**: Apply `readonly` only when it is crucial to ensure a variable cannot be modified, to avoid unintended restrictions within your scripts.
+  - **Minimize the Use of `readonly`**: Apply `readonly` only when crucial to prevent modifications.
+    - **Reason**: Overusing `readonly` can restrict script flexibility, as these variables cannot be reassigned.
+Limiting its use to truly immutable needs prevents accidental script rigidity.
   - **Selective Use of `declare`**: Employ `declare` specifically for managing advanced variable properties, such as associative arrays, and stick to direct assignment for standard variable declarations unless scoping or attributes dictate otherwise.
+    - **Reason**: While `declare` is useful for setting advanced variable properties, it's often more than needed for simple assignments.
+Using direct assignment reduces complexity and enhances script clarity.

 #### Examples of Variable Declaration